 - A brief statement of prior experience of the project leader(s).
 Upload CVs for project leaders separately on the online form.

-We strongly encourage prospective applicants to join the October 16 webinar (3:00-4:30pm ET) that VALUABLES will hold to present the funding opportunity and answer applicant questions.
-Register to attend the webinar here: valuables2019-gabs.splashthat.com.
-Applicants will have the option to join the webinar and submit questions anonymously if they wish.
-The webinar will be the only two-way interaction that the consortium will have with prospective bidders (excluding requests for help with identifying a social scientist for the project team as noted above) until the announcement of the applicants who are invited to submit full proposals.
+An applicant webinar was held on October 16; it was the only two-way interaction that the consortium will have with prospective bidders (excluding requests for help with identifying a social scientist for the project team as noted above) until the announcement of the applicants who are invited to submit full proposals.
 Applicants can also attend the webcast of VALUABLES’ 2019 annual workshop, which will include an informational session about GABS, on October 30.
-Visit valuables2019-webcast.splashthat.com to register for the workshop webinar.
+Visit valuables2019-webcast.splashthat.com to register for the workshop.

 Final proposals will be invited upon the recommendations of consortium staff.
 Final proposals should include all the information contained in the pre-proposal, more in-depth discussion of the proposed research and its anticipated intellectual and policy contribution, and a detailed budget.
 Please limit the proposed research discussion to five pages.
 Final proposals will be reviewed by a panel of experts from the academic and policy communities.

 The lead researchers on a given winning proposal will attend a kick-off meeting with VALUABLES staff in person or via conference call.
 At this meeting, issues with the proposal and possible revisions will be discussed and mutually agreed to prior to submittal of the work plan several weeks later.
 This approach gives all parties a chance to fine-tune the proposal to meet the needs of VALUABLES and address the winning team’s concerns.